googleapis/google-cloud-java/google-cloud-storage/README.md

 For this tutorial, you will need a [Google Developers Console](https://console.developers.google.com/) project with "Google Cloud Storage" and "Google Cloud Storage JSON API" enabled via the console's API Manager.
 You will need to [enable billing](https://support.google.com/cloud/answer/6158867?hl=en) to use Google Cloud Storage.
 [Follow these instructions](https://cloud.google.com/docs/authentication#preparation) to get your project set up.
 You will also need to set up the local development environment by [installing the Google Cloud SDK](https://cloud.google.com/sdk/) and running the following commands in command line: `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.

 #### Installation and setup
-You'll need to obtain the `gcloud-java-storage` library.
-See the [Quickstart](#quickstart) section to add `gcloud-java-storage` as a dependency in your code.
+You'll need to obtain the `google-cloud-storage` library.
+See the [Quickstart](#quickstart) section to add `google-cloud-storage` as a dependency in your code.

 #### Creating an authorized service object
 To make authenticated requests to Google Cloud Storage, you must create a service object with credentials.
 You can then make API calls by calling methods on the Storage service object.
 The simplest way to authenticate is to use [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials).
 These credentials are automatically inferred from your environment, so you only need the following code to create your service object: